clementstrange/timer-app/DEVJOURNAL.md

 [] Start supabase auth

 Need to check next time if these work properly.
 Did not start Supabase yet.

+# Development Journal - 14 July 2025

+[x] Remove the add task button
+[x] Finish does not reset the task input and does not reset the timer [] Start supabase auth

+Need to check next time if these work properly.
+Did not start Supabase yet.
 # Development Journal - 10 July 2025

 x Fixed the annoying window stretch issue due to CSS